Help for someone being abused or neglected

 - an abusive or exploitative relationship

 - behavioural, emotional well-being or mental health issues

 - a forced marriage

-- honour based violence
+- so called honour based violence

 - radicalisation or extremism

 - abuse or neglect in care such as a care or nursing home or through care at home

 - abuse or neglect in a health setting such as a hospital or medical practice